 A swift-skating hometown hero who became the beating heart and captain of the storied Detroit Red Wings franchise.

-Born in Waterford, Michigan, Dylan Larkin's hockey journey is a story of local boy makes very, very good.
-His explosive speed and two-way intelligence were evident early, making him a standout with the U.S. National Team Development Program.
-Drafted by his beloved Red Wings in 2014, he didn't just join the team; he electrified it, making an immediate impact as a rookie.
-His ascent wasn't just about points, but about embodying the work ethic and pride of the 'Hockeytown' culture.
-In 2021, that commitment was cemented when he was named the 37th captain in franchise history, tasked with steering the iconic club out of a rebuild and back into contention.
-Larkin's game, built on a foundation of blistering pace and responsible play, represents the modern NHL center, and his leadership charts the course for Detroit's future.
+Dylan Larkin was drafted by his beloved Detroit Red Wings in 2014 and made an immediate impact as a rookie.
+Born in Waterford, Michigan, his explosive speed and two-way intelligence were evident early, making him a standout with the U.S. National Team Development Program.
+His ascent embodied the work ethic and pride of 'Hockeytown' culture.
+In 2021, he was named the 37th captain in franchise history, tasked with steering the club out of a rebuild and back into contention.
+Larkin's game, built on blistering pace and responsible play, represents the modern NHL center, and his leadership charts the course for Detroit's future.

 1981–1996